 Kenyan distance training follows a periodization structure that prioritizes aerobic volume early and intensity late.
 A typical buildup for a goal race spans 12 to 16 weeks and moves through distinct phases:

 Base phase (4–6 weeks).
 High-volume easy running, often with one longer fartlek session per week.
-The goal is aerobic capacity and structural resilience — tendons, ligaments, and muscular endurance that can absorb harder training later.
-Weekly mileage is higher than most Western recreational plans prescribe for the same race distance.
+The goal is aerobic capacity and structural resilience: tendons, ligaments, and muscular endurance that can absorb harder training later.
+Weekly mileage tends to run higher than a typical Western recreational plan prescribes for the same race distance.

 Transition phase (3–4 weeks).
 Tempo efforts and longer intervals appear.
 The fartlek sessions become more structured.
 Easy days stay easy, but the hard days get harder.
 This is where lactate threshold and economy work begins in earnest.